csiro-crop-informatics/repset/README.md

 # Per-tool container images and docker automated builds

-_Note: this requires write permissions for this repo._

 Dockerfiles for individual tools used can be found under `dockerfiles/`.
 This includes various aligners but also other tools used by the pipeline.
 For each tool we created a docker hub/cloud repository and configured automated builds.